KnowFutures — Issue N°1

 Aseel Al Yaqoub, Weird Life: An Ode to Desert Varnish, Desert X AlUla, RCU 2024.

 The Double-Edged Sword of Technology Technology can be both a curse and a blessing.
-3D modeling, digital twins, and emerging AI tools offer new ways to document and reimagine heritage, but they also risk over-simplification and gimmickry.
+3D modeling, digital twins, and emerging AI tools offer new ways to document and reimagine heritage, but they also risk oversimplification and gimmickry.
 The line between a meticulously reconstructed digital model and an LED theme park attraction is thin.
-The challenge often only becomes apparent once its too late–when the illusion of historical authenticity starts to crumble beneath the glossy veneer of the latest tech.
+The challenge often only becomes apparent once itʼs too late—when the illusion of historical authenticity starts to crumble beneath the glossy veneer of the latest tech.

-Perhaps the most radical idea here might be that these sites have a voice and influence in shaping their tech-driven preservation.
+Rather than rushing to produce the latest digital renditions, itʼs more impactful to use tools that invite deeper visitor engagement and connection.
+At Diriyah, the birthplace of the first Saudi state, the approach is intentionally different.
+AI-generated models here offer multiple interpretations of history, layered to reflect the complexity of diverse narratives.
+Itʼs less about delivering a polished, final product and more about presenting a dynamic, evolutionary story.
+The Misk Art Institute has adopted a similar mindset.
+In partnership with the Royal College of Art, their 5-day masterclass leveraged open-source data and digital documentation techniques.
+With this, the Institute demonstrated its commitment to capturing urban transformations using emerging technologies.
+This approach allowed participants to visualize and analyze socio-spatial changes in ways traditional documentation could not achieve.
+This represents a shift toward more interactive and dynamic methods of documenting cultural and urban heritage.
+Perhaps the most radical idea here might be that these sites have a voice and influence in shaping their technology-driven preservation.
 In Diriyah, architects and engineers are exploring innovative interpretations of sustainable materials that echo the ancient mudbrick structures originally found in the area.
 This approach isnʼt just a nod to the past; itʼs a practical innovation.
 From 3D-printed clay bricks and high-tech, breathable aerogel insulation to self-healing concrete inspired by traditional mudbrick methods, itʼs a case of the past guiding the future of technological advances.

 Similarly, AlUlaʼs master plan includes measures for controlling visitor flow using real-time data from IoT sensors.
 It sounds high-tech, but the goal is practical: to monitor the effects of human activity and adjust access dynamically, reducing strain on fragile environments.
 In this way, the technology isnʼt the attraction; itʼs a tool, almost invisible, that helps maintain the delicate balance between engagement and preservation.